 - Now add water around 2.5 cups approx. and salt to taste.

 - Cook on medium flame and let it come to rolling boil.

 - When it comes to boil , regulate flame to low and close lid.

 - Let it be on simmer for 5 minutes.

 - Turn off the stove , add chopped coriander leaves.

 - Stir well and serve with steamed white rice.

 - Instead of sambar powder you can also use rasam powder , if using rasam powder dont use jeera and blackpepper while grinding masala paste.

 - Hoorna is nothing but sweet mixture of dal and jaggery prepared to stuff inside obattu .
-If you are not making bele obattu then you can alternatively use 1 tbsp of cooked dal and 1/2 tbsp of jaggery in place of hoorna while grinding.
+If you are not making bele obattu then you can alternatively use 1 tablespoon of cooked dal and ½ tablespoon of jaggery in place of hoorna while grinding.